This is part 3 of 3 of the motivation series.

 Today I share with you 4 simple, yet effective tips you can use to get yourself motivated and learn how to be consistent with your goals easily.

-Most of them I learned from one of my online mentors – Marie Forleo and I´m sure they´ll be helpful for you, too.
+Most of these 4 I learned from one of my online mentors – Marie Forleo and I´m sure they´ll be helpful for you, as well.

 HOW TO BE CONSISTENT & STAY MOTIVATED TO TACKLE YOUR GOALS